scalabli/quo/README.md

 Read more on [Widgets](https://quo.readthedocs.io/en/latest/widgets.html)

-Click the following headings for details:»
+Click the following headings for more:»

 <details>
 <summary>Completion</summary>